 3. Greater Integration Between Apps, E-Commerce and Social Platforms

-In 2018, we will continue to see the growth in the way mobile apps function.
+We will continue to see the growth in the way mobile apps function.

 There will be more seamless integration between apps and their corresponding e-commerce and social outlets.